t8ortot/sheets-discogs-tracker/README.md

 - **Total Reload Difference**: This is the sum of all values in the Reload Difference column.
 It shows the total amount your collection's value has shifted since the last time the script updated the rows.
 ### Settings
 - **Discogs Username**: This is where you would put your Discogs username so the script can manually import your collection for you.
+- **Profit/Loss Threshold %**: This is the percentage used as the upper and lower bound when calculating the Discogs Lowest cell's color.
+	- **Example**: The default value, 10%, means that profits and losses of 10% or more will appear as the full Profit Color and Loss Color, respectively.
+A profit of 4% would show a blended color of 40% Profit Color and 60% Break-Even Color.
+A loss of 15% would show the full Loss Color without blending.
-- **Minimum Color**: This is the color that the Discogs Lowest cell is set to when the loss equals or exceeds the negative threshold.
+- **Loss Color**: This is the color that the Discogs Lowest cell is set to when the loss equals or exceeds the Loss Threshold %.
 Update this cell's color to change the color the script will use.
-- **Neutral Color**: This is the color that the Discogs Lowest cell is set to when the profit/loss is 0, meaning that it is equal to the total paid.
+- **Break-Even Color**: This is the color that the Discogs Lowest cell is set to when there is no profit or loss, meaning that it is equal to the total paid.
 Update this cell's color to change the color the script will use.
-- **Maximum Color**: This is the color that the Discogs Lowest cell is set to when the profit equals or exceeds the positive threshold.
+- **Profit Color**: This is the color that the Discogs Lowest cell is set to when the profit equals or exceeds the Profit Threshold %.
 Update this cell's color to change the color the script will use.
-- **Zero Color**: This is the color that the Discogs Lowest cell is set to when the value is set to 0.00, meaning that there is no lowest listed price.
+- **Not Listed Color**: This is the color that the Discogs Lowest cell is set to when the value is set to 0.00, meaning that there is no lowest listed price.
 Update this cell's color to change the color the script will use.
 - **Missing ID Color**: This is the color that the row is set to when there is no Discogs ID present.
 Update this cell's color to change the color the script will use.

 # Adding To Your Collection